react-navigation/react-navigation.github.io/docs/params.md

 ## Summary

 - `navigate` accepts an optional second argument to let you pass parameters to the route you are navigating to.
-For example: `this.props.navigation.navigate('RouteName', {paramName: 'value'})` pushes a new route to the `StackNavigator`, where the params are `{paramName: 'value'}`.
+For example: `this.props.navigation.navigate('RouteName', {paramName: 'value'})` pushes a new route to the stack navigator, where the params are `{paramName: 'value'}`.
 - You can read the params from `this.props.navigation.state.params`.
 It is `null` if no parameters are specified.
 - [Full source of what we have built so far](https://snack.expo.io/@react-navigation/navigate-with-params).